asdf-format/asdf/docs/asdf/arrays.rst

    }

    ff = AsdfFile(tree)
-   with open('test.asdf', 'wb') as fd:
+   with open('stream.asdf', 'wb') as fd:
        ff.write_to(fd)
        # Write 100 rows of data, one row at a time.  ``write``
        # expects the raw binary bytes, not an array, so we use